 - Hydrotherapy/ Hip bath/Cold sitz bath are effective in increasing blood circulation in the vagina, cold water bath also helps relieve congestion in the pelvic region.
 So, women should take daily hydrotherapy to speed up healing.

-- Exercise regime helps in treatment of leukorrhea; as exercises improve blood circulation and builds immunity to bacterial attacks.
+- Exercise regime helps in treatment of white discharge; as exercises improve blood circulation and builds immunity to bacterial attacks.

 - Aromatherapy with anti-infective essential oils of rosemary, oregano and sandalwood is effective natural cure for Leukorrhea.